leastprivilege/IdentityServer4/docs/quickstarts/2_resource_owner_passwords.rst

 .. note:: Check the ASP.NET Identity based quickstarts for more information on how to properly store and manage user accounts.

+This Quickstart uses the code that you created in the previous quickstart as a starting point.
+Open the Identityserver4 project you created in the last quickstart and lets begin.

 The class ``TestUser`` represents a test user and its claims.
 Let's create a couple of users by adding the following code to our config class:

 First add the following using statement to the ``Config.cs`` file::